 Focus on Urban Centres.
 One of the keys to successful mortgage underwriting is being familiar with and understanding the real estate markets in which the properties are located.
-Our focus has been the Greater Toronto Area, Calgary, Edmonton, Vancouver and other urban centres that contain a sizeable portion of Canada's population and a well-diversified industry base.
-We are currently reducing our exposure in Alberta in light of changing economic conditions., although our approach in Alberta may change if circumstances warrant.
+Our focus has been the Greater Toronto Area, Vancouver, Calgary, Edmonton, and other urban centres that contain a sizeable portion of Canada's population and a well-diversified industry base.
 We believe the real estate values in these centres are generally more stable and resilient in an economic downturn.
+We have significantly reduced our exposure in Alberta in light of changing economic conditions in that province, although our approach in Alberta may change if circumstances warrant.